massive-oss/mcover/README.md

 MassiveCover (MCover)
 ======================

-MCover is a collection of cross platform code quality tools for Haxe that are injected into your code at compile-time (using macros) to provide runtime tracking of code coverage and/or function entry/exit times.
+MassiveCover is a collection of macro based cross-platform code coverage and quality tools from Massive Interactive.

+Massive Cover currently includes code coverage and function entry/exit logging.

 To install mcover: